-C. Airway Management - CPAP
+- Airway management - CPAP

 Special Facilities and/or Equipment

-B. Audio Visual equipment.
+2. Audio visual equipment.

 3. Emergency Medical Services (EMS) equipment required by the course curriculum and consistent with local procedures.
 This includes CPR mannequins, AEDs, OB mannequin, portable airway and oxygen equipment, spinal immobilization devices, splints and bandages, patient movement devices and appropriate patient assessment equipment.

 4. In addition to the required hours of instruction, this course requires that the student have a minimum 24 hours of patient interactions in a clinical setting with 10 patient contacts.
 Also, 8 hours will be required for vehicle extrication, victim removal, and ambulance operations outside of class.